Institutional Savings Account

 - You can also use our vast branch network for collection of donations, fees etc. The collections will be facilitated by our Cash Management Services team.

 - Online payments like salary payments, vendor payments etc can be facilitated through our corporate payment software Enet

 - Bank conveniently with facilities like NetBanking, PhoneBanking and MobileBanking – check your account balance, pay utility bills or stop cheque payments all via SMS.

 - You can also avail Free monthly account statements OR option to avail Daily / Weekly /Monthly statements on email.

-What are the fees and charges applicable to a Institutional Savings Account?
+What are the fees and charges of Institutional Savings Account ?

 |Description of Charges||Institutional Savings Account|